xvik/gradle-use-python-plugin/src/doc/docs/index.md

 ## Features

+* Works with directly installed python or docker container (with python)
 * Creates local (project-specific) virtualenv (creating project-specific python copy)
 * Installs required pip modules (virtualenv by default, but could be global installation)
 * Could be used as basement for [building plugins](guide/plugindev.md) for specific python modules (like